yext/pages-starter-react-locations/README.md

 1. ESLint - catches errors in your code
 1. Prettier - formats your code (you can add .prettierrc to override any default settings)
 1. TypeScript - adds typing to Javascript for a better developer experience

+## Temporary Changes / Additional Notes
+### .npmrc
+This file is necessary while this repository is private.
+You will need to add an environment variable called `NPM_TOKEN` in your branch settings in the Yext Sites UI.
+You can create the token via the https://npmjs.org 'Access Tokens' section.